 There were thousands of them.

 Naxhi women were hard workers.
 The traditional matrilineal family had been eradicated during the Cultural Revolution, however the dominant females retained the right to leave their wealth to women.
-Men are rarely seen working the fields.
+Men were rarely seen working the fields.

 At night they got drunk.